Assistant Director / Dancer

 From her performance of Christophe's solo work Selling Out, Tiffanie has been described as a “very talented dancer” by IsItModern? and Carmel Morgan of CriticalDance stated "Carson's ferocity adds a different dimension to the original [and her] energy transforms the work” while "absolutely ripping the solo to shreds."
 Tiffanie's choreography has also garnered praise from Carmel Morgan, who described Tiffanie as having achieved "a choreographic home run” for her 2014 work, Deprivation.
 Ms. Morgan said of Carson's newest 2018 work, “B.U.G.
 [Backlight.
 Uplight.
 Glare.] is another certified hit for Carson, and it would be a smart move for companies to commission her choreography."

 Tiffanie continuously feels honored to work alongside Christopher as Assistant Director, especially during CKM&A’s annual Winter Workshop and Summer Intensives.
-She is excited to be in her eighth season with CKM&A.
+She is excited to be in her tenth season with CKM&A.